-- comparing termly statistics, and annual totals for rewards and sanctions comparing class data over time - Monitoring individual's rewards and sanctions to identify progress or cause for concern. - observation of lessons and pupil response
+- Comparing termly statistics and annual totals for rewards and sanctions comparing class data over time. - Monitoring individual's rewards and sanctions to identify progress or cause for concern. - Observation of lessons and pupil response.

-Evaluation of the behaviour policy will be based on the above data and will inform the school's development planning.
-Evaluation will take the form of termly reports to members of the Standards and Performance Committee.
+Evaluation of the implementation of the behaviour policy will be based on the above data and will inform the school's development planning.
+The Primary Director / Deputy Primary Director will analyse data at regular intervals throughout the year and support schools with required actions where necessary.
+Wider evaluation processes will take the form of termly reports to members of the Standards and Performance Committee.

-Appendix 1 - School Code of Conduct
+Appendix One - School Code of Conduct and Expectations